lse-my470/lectures/User_guides/MY470_GitHub_CLI.md

 You will then be asked to authorise the application.

-Click the “Authorize github” button and then enter your password.
+Click the “Authorize GitHub” button and then enter your password.
 Note that if you are prompted to log into you GitHub account, then do so.
 You will then be shown a screen that says “Congratulations, you're all set!” and confirms that your device is now connected to GitHub.

 <img src="Images/githubcli_authorize.png" height=400>